jaclu/tmux-menus/README.md

 ## Recent changes

+- ITEMS_DIR & SCRIPT_DIR must be defined before sourcing dialog_handling.sh, updated for all menus
+- current_script is correctly defined when script is run from other locations than items/
 - pane zoom only offered if more than one pane in window
 - Added check that TMUX_BIN has been set
 - Added Clear history & screen to panes menu